filipradenovic/cnnimageretrieval-pytorch/README.md

   #### [master](https://github.com/filipradenovic/cnnimageretrieval-pytorch/tree/master) (development)

-  - Added examples for descriptor extraction with different publicly available models
+  - Added example script for descriptor extraction with different publicly available models
   - Added the [MIT license](https://github.com/filipradenovic/cnnimageretrieval-pytorch/blob/master/LICENSE)
   - Added mutli-scale performance on `roxford5k` and `rparis6k` for new pre-trained networks with end-to-end whitening, trained on both `retrieval-SfM-120` and `google-landmarks-2018` train datasets
   - Added a new example test script without post-processing, for networks that are trained in a fully end-to-end manner, with whitening as FC layer learned during training